codesrepo/codesrepo.github.io/index.md

 Explain Simpson's paradox
 Discuss causal models through DAGs

-Role of causal analysis in ML fairness
-Causal analysis for identifying the most important data attributes
+Role of causal analysis in ML fairness - With example Causal analysis for identifying the most important data attributes - With example